LEZ8: -.20 at 117.575, trading in a range of .925

 Lean hogs rolled over hard today, a continuation from Tuesday’s reversal off of significant technical resistance.
 December futures finished the day down 2.25 at 54.625, trading in a range of 2.20 (gap lower).
 This pull back has prices testing significant support, a pocket that we have defined as 53.85-54.675.
 This is a wider pocket than we would typically want, but there is a lot of significance in it, it contains the 50- and 100-day moving average, the 50% retracement from the February highs to the august lows, along with previously important price points.
 This is a MUST hold pocket for the bulls on a closing basis.
 From the risk/reward perspective, this....Click this link for a Free Trial at Blue Line Futures to view our entire technical outlook and actionable bias and levels.

-Sign up for a free trial of 1 or all 5 of our daily Blue Line Express commodity reports!
+Sign up for a FREE trial of 1 or all 4 of our daily commodity reports!